juliansommer/obsidian-imgur-scan/README.md

 # Obsidian Imgur Scan

-- Scan obsidian notebook for Imgur urls, and find which Imgur urls aren't used in the notebook
+Scan an Obsidian notebook for Imgur URLs, and find which Imgur URLs aren't used in the notebook

 ## Setup